canonical/yarf/docs/how-to/run-a-robot-test-suite-in-yarf.md

 - Example: A hardware test fixture enabling advanced system testing.
 For details please visit [here](https://canonical-Example.readthedocs-hosted.com/en/latest/)
 - Mir: A display server that is suitable for local development and continuous integration.
 For details please visit [here](https://canonical-mir.readthedocs-hosted.com/stable/)

-The support for QEMU and GNOME are on the roadmap and will be added in the future, so stay tuned :).

 ## Provide the correct variant

 A robot task can be executed on different machines and therefore we have variant assets to cater different scenarios.
 For this, we provide an optional argument `--variant` for the user to specify the variant they are interested to test with and automatically run the test suite with relevant assets in the `variants` directory.
 The variant is specified by a variant string with the format: